VVDN-Technologies/vvdn-ice/README.md

 # Using the app

-Retrieve IP address of both the Ingress using this command
+Retrieve IP address of the Ingress which is of loadbalancer type using this command

 ```shell
 kubectl get ingress app-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}'